Individual customers privacy policy

 Marketing information

-When we mail catalogues we pass name and address information to our mailing house, Cumbria Mailing.
+When we mail catalogues, we pass name and address information to our mailing house, Cumbria Mailing.
 They use this information to create mailing forms.
 They also perform tests on the information to eliminate duplicate information, to remove letters from a mailing where occupants are known to have died, addresses do not actually exist and other checks to ensure more accurate mailings.
 This information allows us to keep our records up to date.

 Communications with users

 Cicerone has a healthy dialogue with users of our guidebooks and other services.
-We welcome this as it helps us improve our guides and the parts of the world we cover.
-Often this will include update information about changes that have taken place since the guide was published.
+We welcome this as it helps us improve our guidebooks and the parts of the world we cover.
+Often this will include update information about changes that have taken place since the guidebook was published.
 It is important to confirm such update information before publishing it so we share it with our authors and, with their agreement, we post the information online.

-We regard users to have consented to the use of the information provided, in update notes and in due course in our guides, and also to have consented to us passing contact details to our authors.
+We regard users to have consented to the use of the information provided, in update notes and in due course in our guidebooks, and also to have consented to us passing contact details to our authors.
 Although it will usually be Cicerone responding to users, sometimes the details can only be resolved by direct communication with authors, where the author has agreed to do this.

-Please note that we do not include details of correspondents in update notes or guides.
+Please note that we do not include details of correspondents in update notes or guidebooks.
 We are happy to do so if you wish, but only with your express consent.
+From time to time, we may contact selected consumers to research whether our guidebooks are matching your needs.
+This is generally by email and may be on a regional basis.

 Social media